WE BUILD CUSTOM KITS!

-Students can use the Bimetallic Jumping Disk in an investigation to construct an argument with evidence that some changes caused by heating or cooling can be reversed and some cannot.
+Students can use the Nitinol Wire in an investigation to construct an argument with evidence that some changes caused by heating or cooling can be reversed and some cannot.

-Students can use the Bimetallic Jumping Disk to make observations and measurements to identify materials based on their properties.
+Students can use Nitinol Wire to make observations and measurements to identify materials based on their properties.

-Students can use the Bimetallic Jumping Disk in an investigation to develop a model that predicts and describes changes in particle motion, temperature, and state of a pure substance when thermal energy is added or removed.
+Students can use Nitinol Wire to develop a model that predicts and describes changes in particle motion, temperature, and state of pure substance when thermal energy is added or removed.